Dead or Alive: Dimensions: Characters

-Dimensions features a roster of up to 26 playable characters.
-In the stage based on Metroid: Other M, Ridley appears as a stage hazard while Samus Aran appears at the end of the match; Samus is not a playable character in the game, but only makes a cameo appearance to help the fighters.
-The list of characters are given below, the unlockable characters being marked with an asterisk.
+Dimensions features a roster of 26 playable characters, including an original character created for the game, Shiden.
+The list of characters is given below, with unlockable characters marked with an asterisk.

+Outside of the playable characters, Ridley from the Metroid series appears as a stage hazard in the "Geothermal Power Plant" stage, while Metroid protagonist Samus Aran makes a cameo appearance in the stage to help the fighters.

 Plot

 Dead or Alive: Dimensions plot spans the first four main games in the Dead or Alive series, which also unfold the hidden truth within its stories.

 In the prologue, set before the first game, Kasumi is confronted by her father, the 17th and current leader of the Mugen Tenshin Ninja Clan, Shiden, about her skills as he plans to make her his next heir.
-Originally, Kasumi's brother and Shiden's eldest child, Hayate was destined to be Shiden's next heir, but sometime ago, Kasumi's uncle, the exiled ninja Raidou, attacked the village, beating her half-sister Ayane and defeating her brother Hayate.
+Originally, Kasumi's brother and Shiden's eldest child, Hayate, was destined to be Shiden's next heir, but sometime ago, Kasumi's uncle, the exiled ninja Raidou, attacked the village, beating her half-sister Ayane and defeating her brother Hayate.
 As a result, Hayate was crippled and fell into a coma.
 Upon learning this, Kasumi decided to run away from the village to take revenge on Raidou for Hayate, even though it meant she would be a fugitive and likely to be killed by her own clan since leaving without permission is against the ninja code.
 Kasumi is quickly stopped by Ayane, who was ordered by her foster-father Genra to track her down and kill her, but a woman named Christie appears in a helicopter and saves Kasumi.
 Although Kasumi did not know the woman, she went with Christie to safety.
 Heading towards Helena Douglas' cruise ship "Freedom Survivor", Kasumi is introduced to both Christie and Bayman and is told about the "DOA tournament", with Raidou being there.
 Kasumi encounters Ayane, now a contestant, and both meet Raidou with Fame Douglas, the founder and head of the Dead or Alive Tournament Executive Committee (DOATEC).
 After Kasumi fights her way and manages to reach the final round, she faces against Raidou and defeats him, but then he reawakens more powerful than before.
-Kasumi uses her magic against him, and with help from fellow ninja, Ryu Hayabusa, she finally kills Raidou.
+Kasumi uses her magic against him, and with a little help from fellow ninja, Ryu Hayabusa, she finally kills Raidou.
 However, she gets kidnapped by DOATEC, which prompts Ryu to save her.
 That same night, Fame Douglas is assassinated by Bayman with a sniper rifle under the orders of DOATEC's scientist, Victor Donovan, who desires to gain control of the committee to perform genetic projects.
 Although Bayman is successful in Douglas' assassination, Christie leaves Bayman behind as she returns to DOATEC headquarters.